Atarashihi/WHSTechNotes/journal.md

 # January 22, 2025
  I think government intervention impacts technology companies and their users negetively because the people in the government ignore the serios issues.

+# Febuary 3, 2025
+  Coding flaws and miscomunication in software can lead to accidents by limiting a pilots control of an aircraft.
+ For example, if a faliure happens in the plane and the pilot cant use the controls to adapt to it, the plane could fall out the sky.
+  Computer algorithims prevent collisions by using radar to locate and direct the planes.
+Failiurs in the radar technology could give innacurate readings which could cause innacurate instructions, that could cause a plane collision.